ludwigwinkler/ludwigwinkler.github.io/_posts/2019-09-01-InducingPoints.md

 \end{align*}
 $$

-Once you get a new data points $X_*$, you compare it via the kernel to your existing data set $X$, compute a couple of linear operations with the resulting kernel matrices and the target information in your data set and voila, you arrive at your prediction.
+Once new data points $X_*$ are obtained, we compare it via the kernel to our existing data set $X$, compute a couple of linear operations with the resulting kernel matrices and the target information in your data set and voila, you arrive at your prediction:

 $$
 \begin{align*}